DriHut/ReFramed/README.md

 (This one works better with multipart models.)

-### `UnbakedMeshRetexturedModel`
+### Mesh retexturing

 * the quad: Sourced from a `Mesh`.
 * whether you want to retexture it: Quads with a nonzero `tag`.
 * what face of the block: Determined from the `tag`.

-To construct, pass a `Supplier<Mesh>`.
+Construct with `TemplatesClientApi.getInstance().mesh`, passing a `Supplier<Mesh>`.
 To mark a face "retexture this with the EAST side of the block", call `.tag(Direction.EAST.ordinal() + 1)` on it; same for the other directions.
 (So, the valid tags are 1, 2, 3, 4, 5, and 6, corresponding to down, up, north, south, west, east.)
 Give these faces UV coordinates ranging from 0 to 1.

 A `.tag` of 0 (the default) will be passed through unchanged.
 This is a little useless since you still need to provide UV coordinates, so instead of passing a `Supplier<Mesh>` you can also pass a `Function<Function<SpriteIdentifier, Sprite>, Mesh>`; you will be provided with a `Function<SpriteIdentifier, Sprite>` that you can query for sprite information, including their UVs.

 (To construct this type, you will also need to pass the identifier of a "base model", which can be a regular JSON model.
 Miscellaneous `BakedModel` properties like rotations, AO, `isSideLit`, etc will be sourced from it.
 See Template's `models/block/slope_base`.
 You may need to set `"gui_light": "front"` to avoid a flat look in the ui.)

-### A secret fourth thing
+### A secret, fourth thing

-Templates doesn't actually care about the block model you pass in.
+Templates doesn't actually care about the implementation of the UnbakedModel you pass in.
 It won't *work* unless you reimplement the retexturing, but if you have your needs I won't stop you.

 All the models are supposed to be extensible (if i left a stray `private` let me know).
 All the `UnbakedModels` are backed by the same abstract class called `RetexturingBakedModel` which actually does the retexturing; feel free to extend it.

 ## Registering your model

 After you've decided on and constructed your special model, you should tell Templates about it.
 Pick an ID that's different from the base model.
 (If your base model is `mymod:block/awesome_template`, a good name might be `mymod:awesome_template_special`).
-Register your special model under that ID using `TemplatesClient.provider.addTemplateModel`.
+Register your special model under that ID using `TemplatesClientApi.getInstance().addTemplateModel`.

 To assign the block model, using a vanilla blockstate file, simply point your block at that model ID as normal.
 (See this mod's `blockstates` folder.)
 You may also use the `x`, `y`, and `uvlock` properties.

-To assign the item model, since items don't have the "blockstate file" level of indirection, call `TemplatesClient.provider.assignItemModel`, passing your special model's ID and the items it should be assigned to.
+To assign the item model, since items don't have the "blockstate file" level of indirection, call `TemplatesClientApi.getInstance().assignItemModel`, passing your special model's ID and the items it should be assigned to.
 Or if you'd rather use a vanilla json model (that won't be retextured) just make one the vanilla way.

 # Most important attribution in the whole wide world